| Copyright | (c) The University of Glasgow 2009 |

 can be bogus (deferred type error).
 By heterogeneous, the two

-might have different kinds.
+types a and b might have different kinds.

 the compiler can infer that they have the same representation.
 This class